 Jenna N. Filipkowski, Ph.D. is the Head of Research at the Human Capital Institute (HCI) and she lives to make work better for everyone.
-With her research, Jenna is responsible for providing rigorous, insightful analysis, and actionable reporting that helps business and human resources decision-makers drive results.
+With her research, Jenna is responsible for providing rigorous, insightful analysis and actionable reporting that helps business and human resources decision-makers drive results.

-Over the past four years at HCI, she has authored over 30 research papers on a variety of talent management topics such as coaching, leadership development, talent acquisition, and employee engagement.
+Over the past six years at HCI, she has authored over 45 research papers on a variety of talent management topics such as coaching, leadership development, talent acquisition, and employee engagement.
 She has presented her work at numerous professional conferences, magazines, and academic publications.
 Jenna is a member of the American Psychological Association and the Society for Industrial/Organizational Psychology.
-Jenna lives in Cincinnati, Ohio with her husband, son, and two dogs.
+Jenna lives in Cincinnati, Ohio with her husband, son, and dog named Lolly.

 Content Featuring Jenna N. Filipkowski, Ph.D.

 Learn the hiring and selection methods used at high-performing organizations, hear trends and best practices for using technology in recruitment, and identify the staff, skills, and training needed for talent acquisition at your organization.

 Explore how high-performing organizations approach leadership development, identify solutions for common leadership development challenges, and understand what development methods are most effective for different seniority levels.